Chariot racing: Byzantine context

-Byzantine charioteers
+Justinian I's reformed legal code specifically prohibits drivers from placing curses on their opponents, and invites their co-operation in bringing offenders before the authorities, rather than acting like assassins or vigilantes.
+This not only reiterates a very longstanding prohibition of witchcraft throughout the Empire but confirms a reputation that charioteers had for living at the very edge of the law, for violent thefts, blackmail and bullying as debt collectors on their masters' behalf, and an easy-going criminality that could extend to the murder of opponents and enemies, disguised as rough but rightful justice.

+A sixth-seventh century Byzantine graffito in the Hagia Sophia shows a charioteer named Samonas, performing a victory lap.
+The graffito, no earlier than 537, includes an engraved cross to seek God's help for the charioteer.
+Samonas is otherwise unknown.

-Very little source material has survived as a basis for accurate statistics in Byzantine chariot racing.
-Just six of the more famous and celebrated Byzantine charioteers are known, through short, laudatory verse epigrams.
-The six are Anastasius; Julianus of Tyre; Faustinus and his son Constantinus; Uranius; and Porphyrius.
-The single epigram to Anastasius offers very little personal information, but Porphyrius is the subject of thirty-four.
+Several earlier Byzantine charioteers are known by name or race records, six of them through short, laudatory verse epigrams; namely, Anastasius; Julianus of Tyre; Faustinus and his son Constantinus; Uranius; and Porphyrius.
+Among these, the single epigram to Anastasius offers very little personal information, but Porphyrius is the subject of thirty-four.
 He is described as the best charioteer of his time; and as the only charioteer known to have won the diversium twice in one day.

-The diversium was unique to Byzantine chariot racing, a formal rematch between the winner and a loser, in which the competing charioteers drove each others team and chariot.
-A winning charioteer could thus win twice over, driving the same horse team that he had defeated earlier, and virtually eliminate mere chance or better horses as the deciding factors in his victory.
-In Byzantine chariot racing, the expected standards of professional athleticsm were very high.
-Preparation for races could involve ritualised public dialogues between charioteers, imperial officials and emperors, a prescribed liturgy of questions, answers, and processional orders of precedence.
+The diversium was unique to Byzantine chariot racing, a formal rematch between the winner and a loser, in which the competing charioteers drove each other's team and chariot.
+A winning charioteer could thus win twice over, driving the same horse team that he had defeated earlier, virtually eliminating mere chance or better horses as the deciding factors in both victories.
+In Byzantine chariot racing, the expected standards of professional athleticism were very high.
+Competitors were sometimes assigned to age categories, though very loosely; youths under approximately 17 (described as "beardless"), young men (17–20), and adult men over 20; but skill counted more than age, or stamina.
+In some circumstances, the charioteers themselves performed formal, ritualised mimes, or dances, which won them fame and adulation Preparation for races could involve ritualised public dialogues between charioteers, imperial officials and emperors, a prescribed liturgy of questions, answers, and processional orders of precedence.
+Each race required the emperor's consent.

 Byzantine racing factions

-In the eastern provinces, and Constantinople itself, the earliest evidence for colour factions is from AD 315, coincident with the extension of Imperial authority into local government and public life.
+In the eastern provinces, and Constantinople itself, the earliest evidence for colour factions is from AD 315, coincident with the extension of imperial authority into local government and public life.
 The cost of financing the races was split between the factions, the state, the Emperors, and senior officials.
 The annually appointed consuls were obliged to personally fund their own inaugural games.